HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Strategic Hyperproperties and Information-Flow Control

 \subsection{Strategic Non-Interference}

-In the introduction, we already saw that, in some cases, generalized non-interference \cite{McCullough88} is a too relaxed notion of security, as the witness path is fixed knowing the entire future input/output sequence.
-Recall the definition of GNI (compared to the introduction, we now assume the presence of low-security inputs).
+In the introduction, we already saw that, in some cases, generalized non-interference \cite{McCullough88} is a too relaxed notion of security, as the witness path is fixed knowing the entire future input-output behavior.
+Recall the definition of GNI (compared to the definition in the introduction, we now also support low-security inputs):

-In \HyperATLS{}, we express.
+In \HyperATLS{}, we express

 In this formula, a strategy for the $\agent_N$ and $\agent_L$ should construct a path $\pi'$ that agrees with the low-security inputs and outputs of $\pi$.
-Note that $\agent_L$ only determines the value of the propositions in $L$ so any winning strategy for $\agent_L$ is ``deterministic'' in the sense that it needs to copy the low-security inputs from $\pi$.
-Agent $\agent_N$ needs to resolve the non-determinism, but does not know the future high-security inputs on $\pi'$ (as those are chosen by $\agent_H$).
+Note that $\agent_L$ only determines the value of the propositions in $L$, so any winning strategy for $\agent_L$ is ``deterministic'' in the sense that it needs to copy the low-security inputs from $\pi$.
+Agent $\agent_N$ needs to resolve the non-determinism but does not know the future high-security inputs on $\pi'$ (as those are chosen by $\agent_H$).
 If there exists a winning \emph{strategy} for $\agent_N$ that avoids information leakage, there also exists a path (in the sense of \ref{prop:GNI}) that disproves leakage.

 \begin{lem} For any progCGS $\calG$, if $\calG \models \ref{prop:stratNI}$ then $\calG \models \ref{prop:GNI}$. \end{lem} \begin{proof} We show the contraposition and assume that $\calG \not\models \ref{prop:GNI}$.
 There thus exists paths $p_H$ and $p_{L, O}$ such that no path in $\calG$ agrees with the high inputs of $p_H$ and low-security inputs and outputs of $p_{L, O}$.
 We show that $\calG \not\models \ref{prop:stratNI}$.
 For the universally quantified path bound to $\pi$ we choose $p_{L, O}$ and argue that $\agent_N, \agent_L$ have no winning strategy to construct $\pi'$.
 A spoiling strategy for $\agent_H$ is the one that, in each step, chooses the high-security inputs in accordance with $p_H$ (which is possible as the system is input-total).
 A winning strategy for $\agent_N$ and $\agent_L$ would then need to construct a path that agrees with $p_H$ on $H$ and with $p_{L, O}$ on $L \cup O$ which, by assumption, does not exist. \end{proof}